remnantkevin/mobiz-assessment/README.md

-- Wrote up the description for both assessment PRs (one for the frotnend and one for the backend)
-- Drew an architecture diagram for the assessment that could be used in conjunction with tech stack description
-- Started updating general assessment instructions and setup

 # Mobiz Assessment

 ## Overview
 This assessment application is made up of a [Nuxt](https://nuxtjs.org) frontend and a [Node](https://nodejs.org)/[Express](https://expressjs.com) backend.
-See the [Technology]() section for further details on the teach stack of the application.
+See the [Technology](#technology-stack) section for further details on the teach stack of the application.

 Your task is to add a feature to this application.
-See the [Instructions]() section for further details.
+See the [Instructions](#instructions) section for further details.

 ## Functionality
 The application allows a user to view contacts in a table, and add a contact using a modal.
 Contacts have 3 data attributes: first name, last name, and cellphone number.